lincolnzocateli/vsts-agent-docker/README.md

 ## Configuration

-For `latest`, you need to set these environment variables:
+For `agent-pools`, you need to set these environment variables:

-* `AGENT_PAT` - The personal access token from VSTS.
-Required.
+* `AGENT_PAT` - Required.
+The personal access token from VSTS.
-* `VS_TENANT` - The VSTS tenant, the value that goes before .visualstudio.com, i.e., on foo.visualstudio.com, should be `foo`.
-Required.
+* `VS_TENANT` - Required.
+The VSTS tenant, the value that goes before visualstudio.com
 * `AGENT_POOL` - The agent pool.
 Optional.
 Default value: `Default`

 ## Running